-Precipitation for 2006 was 120.4 cm yr-1 making it the third driest year since 1991.
-In contrast, 2005 was the third wettest year since 1995.
-Hurricanes were not an issue during this year.
-In all regions of the FKNMS, DIN (mostly as NH_4^+), TP, and turbidity were elevated relative to the long term median, while DO and CHLA were lower (Fig. 5).
+In all regions of the FKNMS, DIN (mostly as NH4+) was elevated relative to the long term median, while DO and turbidity were lower (Fig. 3).
 The changes were small but significant.
 Overall, TOC and TON were lower than the long term median mostly because they have been declining over the years.
-Salinity and temperature showed little variation from the median.
+TP, CHLA, salinity, and temperature showed little variation from the overall median.